-- (c) Annual leave will accrue progressively (on a fortnightly basis).
+- (c) Annual leave will accrue progressively.
 Untaken annual leave will accumulate from year to year. - (d) Annual leave will accrue at half the normal rate during any period of leave on half pay.

 37.2 Direction to Take Annual Leave